mvo5/unattended-upgrades/README.md

  NOTE that "never" is achieved by not setting any `Unattended-Upgrade::Mail`

+* `Unattended-Upgrade::Remove-Unused-Kernel-Packages` - boolean (default:True)

+ Remove excessive unused kernel-related packages before upgrading so that /boot does not fill up.

 * `Unattended-Upgrade::Remove-Unused-Dependencies` - boolean (default:False)

  Remove all unused dependencies after the upgrade has finished.